cdapio/cdap/cdap-docs/users-manual/source/index.rst

 .. _etl-plugins: etl/plugins.html

-- |etl-plugins|_ Data sources, data sinks, and transformations; included with CDAP, available for use in ETL Adaptors.
+- |etl-plugins|_ Data sources, data sinks, and transformations; included with CDAP, available for use in ETL Adapters.

-.. |etl-creating| replace:: **Creating An ETL Adaptor:**
+.. |etl-creating| replace:: **Creating An ETL Adapter:**
 .. _etl-creating: etl/creating.html

-- |etl-creating|_ Covers creating an ETL Adaptor using the Plugins included with CDAP.
+- |etl-creating|_ Covers creating an ETL Adapter using the Plugins included with CDAP.

-.. |etl-operations| replace:: **Operating An ETL Adaptor:**
+.. |etl-operations| replace:: **Operating An ETL Adapter:**
 .. _etl-operations: etl/operations.html

-- |etl-operations|_ Covers using an ETL Adaptor created using the Plugins included with CDAP.
+- |etl-operations|_ Covers using an ETL Adapter created using the Plugins included with CDAP.